 - Most restaurants that want to have popular sides like French fries on hand will have a dump station.
 To save a little room and a little money up front, choose a fryer with a built-in dump station.

 - Filtering your deep fryer oil is the most important step you can take to extend its life and keep your fried products tasting fresh batch after batch.
-Choose a model with a built-in filter to make the process quick and painless.
+Choose a commercial fryer with a built-in filter to make the process quick and painless.